MicrosoftDocs/sdk-api/sdk-api-src/content/stm/index.md

 ## -description

-This header is used by rras.
+This header is used by Routing and Remote Access Service.
 For more information, see:

 - [Routing and Remote Access Service](../_rras/index.md)